dandv/x-editable-reactive-template/README.md

 x-editable-reactive-template
 ===========================
 *Reactive*, template wrapper around x-editable.
-This package assumes you've loaded x-editable yourself one option is [natestrauser:x-editable-bootstrap](https://github.com/nate-strauser/meteor-x-editable-bootstrap).
+This package assumes you've loaded x-editable yourself one option is [1024kilobyte:x-editable-bootstrap](https://github.com/1024kilobyte/meteor-x-editable-bootstrap).
 But, as long as it's loaded before an x-editable template is attempted to be rendered you should be fine.

 # Install

 ```
-meteor add workman:x-editable-reactive-template
+meteor add 1024kilobyte:x-editable-reactive-template
 ```

 # Usage